 Let’s not sugarcoat it; Germany produces 30 million tons of garbage annually.
 However, what you might not know is that the country is also one of the top recyclers of municipal waste in the European Union.
-With an estimated recycling rate of 67 percent, let’s just say that German folks know a thing or two about shorting their trash.
-But just in case you are a sustainable living newbie, ready to know how to recycle plastic in Germany and reduce your own carbon footprint successfully, we’ve got you!
+With an estimated recycling rate of 67 percent.
+However, recent reports show that Germany is struggling with declining recycling efficiency.
+Up to 40% of waste in recycling bins is improperly sorted, leading to more waste being incinerated instead of recycled.
+Authorities are working on awareness campaigns to improve waste separation habits.

-Here’s our easy guide on waste separation and recycling in Germany.
+Here’s our easy guide on waste management in Germany.
 Spoiler alert: it’s way easier than you think!

-First, let’s have a look at the different types of recycling bins in Germany:
+First, let’s have a look at the different types of waste disposal bins in Germany:

 1. Blue bin: This is the bin for paper and cardboard waste.
 It is usually blue in color and can be found in many public areas such as streets and parks.
 You can dispose of your egg cartons, bread bags, envelopes, newspapers, magazines, and all types of paper waste!